 Before you start, finding somewhere comfortable to sit is important.
-You could be here for a good while, and you don't want being uncomfortable to distract you.
+You could be here for a good while, and you don’t want to be uncomfortable to distract you.
 This goes for how you sit too.
 Crossing your legs can help as it gives you somewhere to rest your hands, but whatever is best for you.
-Don't force yourself into a cross-legged position with your hands posed like meditation is always represented as if that isn't for you.
+Don’t force yourself into a cross-legged position with your hands posed like meditation is always represented as if that isn’t for you.

 If you don’t have anywhere comfortable, a yoga mat is a good option.
 They are soft and comfortable but allow you to position yourself how you find it best.

 2. Set Your Time

 Don’t jump straight in at the deep end with a long session if you are just starting out.
 Start small, 2-5 minutes, just to get used to it.
 Maybe even find an app or video that will guide you through it.
 Headspace is a great app that allows you to set your time and tailors the meditation to you, so if you are too busy for a long session or want to test the waters, you can.

 If you are going for guided meditation, the video/audio will talk you through the session, but if not, you need to focus on your breathing.
 Focus on the inhale and exhale, on where you can feel your breath.
 Is it in your belly?
 Or in your nose?
 Allow your breathing to hold your attention and let everything else around you drift away.
 You can even close your eyes if that helps.